 The device is not very slim when compared to other flagships, and the camera on the backside of the device sits relatively on par with the back panel and does not protrude much.
 The back side has a ROG logo in the center which lights up and keeps changing the color when gaming mode is switched on.
 It seems like a small gimmick, but it does look cool.
 The front side design is not like the flagships of these days, full front side of the device is not used by the screen, instead it has more of a traditional design to it, with little space above and below the screen.
 This, we guess is to make room for the dual speakers present on both above and below the screen and for both we have small slit.
 The top portion also houses the front camera, proximity and ambient light sensors.

 On the bottom side of the phone, we have a mic and the USB C-type connector to the left, and a headphone jack to the right.
 (Good on Asus to bring this back) On the left side of the phone, you have the SIM tray, where you can insert 2 SIM cards.
 Then you have a USB C-type port and another port used for connecting accessories in the middle.
 This is to enable people to charge the phones even when playing or, to connect further accessories to the device.
 Power and the volume buttons are in the right side towards the top from midway.
 Above the volume buttons.
 The top side has a solitary mic which would be used while recording audio for the videos.
 The both ends of the right side have air-triggers which enhance the gameplaying experience.
+For online gaming on phones, you might want to try out online racing games like Drift Hunters.

 It comes with Android 11, with ROG UI on top.
 Asus has developed this custom skin specifically for ROG phones.
 There is not much changes from stock, except for say dark theme style.
 There are no irritating bloatware’s either.
 You still get some bundled apps like sound recorder and FM Radio, which is not much as to irritate.
 Overall, this is a great, clean Android experience.
 The In-screen fingerprint sensor is fast and unlocks the phone quickly.